Andersen Tax

 Andersen Tax LLC is a tax firm headquartered in San Francisco, California, United States.
 It provides tax, valuation, financial advisory and consulting services to individuals and corporate clients.
-It has offices in Chicago, Baltimore, Boston, Dallas, Florham Park, Greenwich, Harrisburg, Houston, Long Island, Los Angeles, New York City, Orange County, Philadelphia, San Francisco, Seattle, Silicon Valley, Washington, D.C., West Palm Beach and Woodland Hills.

-With the establishment of Andersen Global in 2013 the firm has since added locations in Europe, Latin America, Africa and the Middle East.
+As of 2015, Andersen Global has a presence in 179 countries.

 History

 Andersen Tax was established as Wealth and Tax Advisory Services in July 2002.
 In the wake of Arthur Andersen's demise, several former partners of Arthur Andersen formed Wealth and Tax Advisory Services USA Inc. (WTAS), a subsidiary of HSBC USA, Inc, to handle a portion of Arthur Andersen's tax practice.
-The new HSBC Private Client Services Group would serve the wealth and tax advisory needs of high-net-worth individuals.

 On December 31, 2007, HSBC USA Inc. sold Wealth & Tax Advisory Services USA Inc. (‘WTAS’) to participating WTAS managing directors in a management buyout (MBO) resulting in WTAS LLC.
-In consideration for the sale, HSBC would receive US $5 million in cash and deferred notes with a principal amount totaling US $60.85 million.
+In consideration for the sale, HSBC would receive US$5 million in cash and deferred notes with a principal amount totaling US$60.85 million.

 In July 2013, WTAS LLC established WTAS Global as an international association of independent professional services firms.

 By November, WTAS Global had acquired the Paris-based law firm STC Partners.

 On September 2, 2014, WTAS LLC changed its name to Andersen Tax LLC and WTAS Global changed its name to Andersen Global.

 In June 2015 Andersen Global launched in Latin America with the addition of Mexican firms, NOVINT, Capin, Ibañez & Asociados and Montes, Hernández, López y Del Castillo.
 Mexico was followed shortly by an office in Guatemala through the addition of Trust Consulting in Guatemala City.